I beg to move, That the Bill be now read a Second time.

 My right hon.
 Friend always asks helpful questions; he is not known for doing anything other.
 We are looking to have the power in this House to vary the salaries of Members who serve in the Northern Ireland Assembly—MLAs—in response to the fact that there has been no functioning Assembly for 14 months and the clear public concern about people receiving salaries when the Assembly is not sitting.
 He is correct, of course, that Members of Parliament receive a salary for the period in which an election runs, but I believe that the rules are different for the period when Parliament is dissolved as opposed to when it is sitting.
 I understand his concerns, but I assure him that this relates specifically to MLAs’ pay, not MPs’ pay.

 I encourage my right hon.
-Friend not to be distracted because a number of important points have been made by hon. and right hon.
+Friend not to be distracted because a number of important points have been made by right hon. and hon.
 Members, but the Bill is very tight and, as she rightly says, responds to public concern.
 In my experience, and I suspect in hers too, that public concern goes right across the divide in Northern Ireland.
 She is right to pursue this matter, because the public expect these salaries to be dealt with.
 In my understanding, that is the sole purpose of the Bill.
 Everything else can be discussed electively, but it must not distract the Secretary of State.

 I thank my hon.
 Friend, the Chair of the Northern Ireland Affairs Committee, for his intervention.
 He is right that the Bill responds public concern, which has been raised with me and with him as Chair of the Committee, and with its members.
 I am sure that it has also been raised with Members of Parliament here who represent constituencies in Northern Ireland.